Philip Slater: Greenhouse growth center

-Slater first became aware of new methods related to encounter groups in 1965.
+Slater first became aware of new methods for encounter groups in 1965.
 The human potential movement had reached the mainstream by 1967, with personal development workshops receiving increasing attention as the Esalen Institute in California became more well known.
 The idea for a new group based in the Boston area began to coalesce in Slater's circle of academics.

 Slater recalled that he began to see the entire process from a systems perspective for the first time in 1969, coming to believe that the people leading a group and the individuals themselves were all part of a working whole, but that the conventional process and content were inevitably in conflict with each other.
 This realization would eventually lead Slater to move away from scientific skepticism and metaphysical naturalism in the mid to late 1970s, towards non-empirical modalities.

 By 1971, the idea for a modern encounter group finally came to fruition, with Slater co-founding Greenhouse, a non-profit growth center in Cambridge, Massachusetts, along with Jacqueline Doyle from Esalen and Morrie Schwartz from Brandeis.
 Many others were involved, including Irving Zola, Natalie Rogers, Alan Nelson, Harrison Hoblitzelle, Lou Krodel, Paul Crowley, Charlie Derber and Jack Sawyer.
 They primarily served low-income clients with a focus on self-actualization, progressivism, and social equality.
 After the group closed its doors, Slater moved to Santa Cruz and joined the faculty of the University of California, Santa Cruz, but then also resigned.

 Move to Santa Cruz

 After his move to Santa Cruz, Slater began focusing on acting and writing while living a simple life with little income in a style he called voluntary simplicity in his book Wealth Addiction (1980).
-He also took up playwriting and helped found and later became the artistic director of the Santa Cruz County Actors' Theatre.
+He also took up playwriting and helped found the Santa Cruz County Actors' Theatre, later becoming its artistic director.

 In the 1970s, Slater began to experiment with psychedelics again, after staying away from them for the most part since the early to mid-1950s, although he had smoked cannabis in the late 1960s.
 His interest in the counterculture of the 1960s and the human potential movement began to move towards the then emerging genre of New Age literature with his book The Wayward Gate: Science and the Supernatural (1977).
 It received many good reviews in the popular press, but more serious critical reviews panned it, with writer and book critic Gerald Jonas calling it antiscience.